youyoungnam/youyoungnam.github.io/_pages/about.md

 ---
-title: "Abot me"
+title: "About me"
-permalink: /about/
+permalink: /about Me/
 layout: single
 ---